corda/corda-docs/content/en/docs/cdl/cdl/smart-contract-view/path-constraints.md

 * The multiplicity of the output states for the primary state type.
 * Additional States, where we specify additional state types which must be present in the transaction and their multiplicities (we won't cover those here).

-Path contraints are shown on the diagram as arrows between state statuses, the status at the beginning of the arrow represents an input state in a transaction, the status at the end of the arrow represents an output state in a transaction.
-The diagram below shows the Paths constraints for this Smart Contract and highlights how when the input status is PROPOSED there are two transitions that can be made:
+Path constraints are shown on the diagram as arrows between state statuses, the status at the beginning of the arrow represents an input state in a transaction, the status at the end of the arrow represents an output state in a transaction.
+The diagram below shows the Path constraints for this smart contract and highlights how when the input status is PROPOSED there are two transitions that can be made:

 * Path 1: 'PROPOSED -- Agree --> AGREED'
 * Path 2: 'PROPOSED -- Reject --> REJECTED'